How to quickly improve your understanding of spoken English

 Listening is a difficult skill to master.
-We can’t deny that.
-For me, it was a disaster to listen to something at university because I couldn’t hear anything.
-Literally.
-Anything.
+We can't deny that.

-In a situation like that, we usually end up blaming ourselves (I am hopeless, I have no language talent, learning languages is not for me) or native speakers (they ‘eat’ words and they speak too fast – crazy language, crazy people).
-Sounds familiar?
-Yeah, I guess you heard or thought something like that.
-I hear it every day.
+In a situation like that, we usually end up blaming ourselves (I am hopeless, I have no language talent, learning languages is not for me) or native speakers (they 'eat' words and they speak too fast - crazy language, crazy people).

 The thing is English is no exception in that.
-It’s equally hard for any other foreign language to master.
-The French speak incredibly fast and so are Spanish speakers.
-Try to listen to a German native speaker when you are complete beginner.
+It's equally hard for any other foreign language to master.
+The French speak incredibly fast and so do Spanish speakers.
+Try to listen to a German native speaker when you are a complete beginner.
 I will not even mention Chinese with their tonic system.

 What you need to know about listening and understanding